jsbueno/extradict/README.md

-If the output of the given `key_func` ties, that is it: the new pair simply overrites whatever other key/value had the same key_func output.
+If the output of the given `key_func` ties, that is it: the new pair simply overwrites whatever other key/value had the same key_func output.
 To avoid that, craft the key_funcs so that they return a tuple with the original key as the second item: